 You’ll want to bring weather appropriate, practical, sturdy, comfortable clothes that keep you dry and you wouldn’t mind getting dirty.
 Here are some things to consider:

 - Shoes – Your shoes should offer maximum comfort and stability.
 Options such as hiking boots, backpacking boots, open-design sandals, and closed-design sandals offer feasible options for wearers.
 Think about the weather and the terrain you will be traversing and then make decisions accordingly.
 Be sure to look into shoes that have warranty options available!
 They may be a bit pricier, but are definitely worth it.
+If you’re camping with your little one, see our tips on how to choose the top hiking shoes for toddlers for more information.

 - Pack in Capsules – Consider packing your clothes as outfits, and keeping those outfits together.
 This way you don’t have to worry about bringing enough clothing, losing items, or planning what you have to wear.
 Instead, every day, you simply take out another capsule, et voila you are ready to go!